 A command or function that uses a global as an argument.
 If it uses multiple globals, $ZREFERENCE is set to the rightmost occurrence of a global.
 (Note, however, the exception of $ORDER.)

 A command that uses a global as a postconditional expression.

-A command or function that references an undefined global, and either generates an <UNDEFINED> error, or, in the case of $INCREMENT
+A command or function that references an undefined global, and either generates an <UNDEFINED> error, or, in the case of $INCREMENT, defines the global.

 Set to a valid global reference (defined or undefined).
 This causes subsequent naked references to use the value you set as if it were the last actual global reference.